kaestel/stopknappen_dk/README.md

 This is the source code for http://stopknappen.dk.

-#About Stopknappen
-think.dk is a Copenhagen based think tank & center for acceleration of sustainable change.
-Visit http://think.dk for more information.

 The website is primarily built using Janitor and Manipulator.
 Visit http://parentnode.dk for more information.

+#About Stopknappen
+stopknappen.dk is an initiative to provide a credible exit plan from the financially and competitively dominated society.
+The initiative is hosted by think.dk.

 #About think.dk